Vidhush-920/Web2App-APK-Generator/README.md

-This is the first thing anyone (including your client or future self) will see.
-Make it clear and comprehensive.

-# Web2App - APK WebView Builder
+# Web2App - WebView APK Builder

 This project provides a system to dynamically generate Android APKs that display a specified website within a WebView.
 It consists of two main components: